Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/SaleCard.md

-# Sale Card
+# Sale With Cards

-This API is used to send sale card transaction request.
+This API is used to send card sale transaction request.
 Merchants will be required to add session token received during login API call in the header of this API.